7 natural menopause treatments that really work? Can it be true?

 While no vitamin will take away menopause symptoms, quite a few have been shown to improve our quality of life as we age.

-According to this article from The Menopause Review, these are some vitamins that may help:
+According to this article, these are some vitamins that may help:

 Vitamin B6 and 12 should be an essential part of a menopause diet.